PaulNonatomic/VisualStateMachineV2/README.md

 ## Overview
 Currently still a work in progress and subject to breaking changes.
-VisualStateMachine is a Unity package designed to simplify the creation and management of state machines in Unity projects.
+Visual State Machine is a Unity package designed to simplify the creation and management of state machines in Unity projects.
 It provides a visual editor for designing state machines, making it easier to create complex behaviors without writing extensive code.

 ![Unity_ISB14HXGR3](https://github.com/PaulNonatomic/VisualStateMachineV2/assets/4581647/e06d7ba2-8e03-4635-9ce5-c1e7597f0f1d)